Avishka-Perera/unet-implementation/ReadMe.md

 # U-Net Re-Implementation with PyTorch

-This implementation is based on the ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/abs/1505.04597) paper that was published at MICCAI 2015.
-U-Net was proposed for segmentation tasks.
+This implementation is based on the "U-Net: Convolutional Networks for Biomedical Image Segmentation" paper that was published at MICCAI 2015.
+U-Net was initially proposed for segmentation tasks.
 But now, it is the go-to architecture for most dense prediction tasks including depth prediction and flow estimation.

 ## Setup